• Skip to primary navigation

 1. Remove from the oven and allow the loaf to cool for about 5-10 minutes in the pan.

-2. Then, carefully remove the healthy pumpkin bread with banana from the pan.
+2. Then, carefully remove the pumpkin bread with banana from the pan.
 You can either eat it hot or allow it to cool slightly.
 I promise it is good either way.

 A loaf of healthy pumpkin banana bread with some sliced on a plate.